danth/stylix/docs/src/configuration.md

 For each target, there is an option like `stylix.targets.«target».enable` which you can use to turn its styling on or off.
 By default, it's turned on automatically whenever the target is installed.
-You can set `stylix.autoEnable = false` to opt out of this behaviour, in which case you'll need to manually enable each target you want to be themed.
+You can globally set `stylix.autoEnable = false` to opt out of this behaviour, in which case you'll need to manually enable each target you want to be themed.